-Little Holly Corner can be found on the corner of Staunton Drive and Magnus Road, in the Sherwood area of Nottingham.
-If using a satnav, enter NG5 3DF - this will take you to Staunton Drive.
-On-street parking is available on nearby streets.
+Little Holly Corner can be found on the corner of Staunton Drive and Edwards Lane, in the Sherwood area of Nottingham.

 Little Holly Corner is a great example of an urban garden habitat - a local community space for wildlife in the heart of Sherwood.

 This petite but valuable nature reserve has recently benefitted from a massive makeover, with new fencing, trees, nest boxes, benches and a new information panel.
 With both trees and grassy areas, it is a good place to go to sit and watch the garden birds and the butterflies flitting around, on a spring or summer day.